vogler75/winccua-pgwire-interface/README.md

 -- Find tags with LIKE pattern (uses GraphQL browse) SELECT * FROM tagvalues WHERE tag_name LIKE 'Temp%';

--- LIKE patterns with wildcards for LoggedTagValues (note the second % is important) SELECT * FROM loggedtagvalues WHERE tag_name LIKE 'HMI_Tag_%:%';
+-- LIKE patterns with wildcards for LoggedTagValues (note the second part ":%" is important) SELECT * FROM loggedtagvalues WHERE tag_name LIKE '%::HMI_Tag_%:%';

 -- Get active alarms
 SELECT name, priority, event_text, raise_time